k1shk1n/qubership-git-system-follower/docs/getting_started/installation.md

 git-system-follower is python package, you can install it with any python package manager.

+> \[!NOTE]
+>
-**Note**. git-system-follower only supports Linux, it can run on Windows or macOS, but officially Windows and macOS are not supported
+> git-system-follower only supports Linux, it can run on Windows or macOS, but officially Windows and macOS are not supported

 ## From PyPI
 If you prefer to use git-system-follower as a standalone CLI tool instead of integrating its functionality into your Python packages, `uv tool` is the recommended installation method.